Skip to content

 Safety and preparedness are an important part of any activity — and particularly when water is involved.
 For kids, learning how to stay safe in and around water is crucial.
 Before you and your family are ready to splash, there are a few steps to check off first.

-Protect your kids and help them become more comfortable in the pool with this handy list of gear from Jen Rezac, director of kids and aquatics education for Life Time.
+Protect your kids and help them become more comfortable in the pool with this handy list of gear from Jen Rezac, senior director of kids and aquatics programming at Life Time.

 1. Properly fitting, bright-colored swimsuit